Truck accident in Texas?

 - Attorney review established liability and recovered damages

-- Recovered $650,000 for medical expenses and lost income
+- Recovered $650,000 for damages and lost income

 Why Vanguardia